ATMPA: Attacking Machine Learning-based Malware Visualization Detection Methods via Adversarial Examples: Preliminary

-Random forests (RF) is an ensemble learning method for classification, regression and detection.
-RF constructs a multitude of decision trees at training time and produce the corresponding results according to the model classification and mean prediction of the individual trees \cite{ho1998random}.
-In this paper, RF training algorithm uses bootstrap aggregating and bagging for tree learners.
-Given a training set $X=x_1,...,x_n$ with responses $Y=y_1,...,y_n$, bagging repeatedly ($B$ times) selects a random sample with replacement of the training set and fits trees respectively.
-For $b=1,...,B$, we train a classification or regression tree as $f_b$ on $X_b, Y_b$.
-The predictions for unseen samples $x'$ is shown below by averaging the predictions from all the individual regression trees on $x'$.
+RF algorithm is an ensemble learning method for classification, regression and detection.
+RF constructs a multitude of decision trees at training time and produces the corresponding results according to the model classification and mean prediction of the individual trees \cite{ho1998random}.
+RF training algorithm uses bootstrap aggregating and bagging for tree learners.
+Predictions for unknown samples $x'$ are shown below by averaging the predictions from all the individual regression trees on $x'$.